Pea gravel

 Care notes

-Cheapest viable media bed substrate in many regions.
-Always test for inertness before committing a system to it.
-Some commercial aquaponics farms use crushed basalt or river gravel exclusively for the cost advantage, accepting the lower biofilter performance.
+Often the cheapest viable media-bed substrate in a given region.
+Always test for inertness before committing a system to it: a few drops of white vinegar (a weak acid) that make the stones fizz reveal calcium carbonate, which will buffer system pH upward, while silica, quartz or basalt gravel stays inert.
+Some commercial aquaponics farms use crushed basalt or river gravel for the cost advantage, accepting the lower biofilter performance.

 Crops that work in pea gravel